Privacy notice and policy

 We collect customer information, such as your electric usage, name, address, and account information, based on your use of electric services and your decision to participate in programs we offer, such as those related to energy efficiency.

-PG&E provides customer information to PCE.
+PG&E provides customer information to Peninsula Clean Energy.
 When you use electricity service, usage data is collected via PG&E’s metering systems (including the SmartMeter system).

-You are responsible for your use of PCE’s website.
+You are responsible for your use of our website.
 Accordingly, please use your own good judgment when choosing to share your user name or password with anyone who could use it to access your personal information without your permission.
-We encourage you to protect the confidentiality of your user name and password and other personally identifiable information that you access on PCE’s website.
+We encourage you to protect the confidentiality of your user name and password and other personally identifiable information that you access on our website.

 We use customer information to administer your account and inform you about your energy usage, as well as to manage, provide, and improve our services and business operations, including data management and customer service.

-We use this information to generate the PCE charges on your customer billing statement and to communicate with you about specific programs or opportunities offered by PCE that may help you to lower your energy usage or realize other benefits.
+We use this information to generate the Peninsula Clean Energy charges on your customer billing statement and to communicate with you about specific programs or opportunities offered by us that may help you to lower your energy usage or realize other benefits.
 We may also aggregate data about your electric usage with other users in various formats so that the data becomes anonymous and cannot be identified directly with you.

 For instance, aggregated data could be a summary of total energy usage for all homes and businesses in a certain geographic area or climate.
 Aggregated data is not subject to privacy restrictions, and we use it to manage, provide, and improve our services and business operations.

 We ask you to provide personal information when you access customer services offered on our website, and that information enables us to provide you with better service.
-We may use this information to contact you to respond to an inquiry that you send to PCE or to keep you informed about PCE and its services.
+We may use this information to contact you to respond to an inquiry that you send to us or to keep you informed about our agency and its services.
 If you choose email as an approved method for communicating with us, then we will generally use your email to communicate with you.

 Our use of your IP address.
 An Internet Protocol (IP) address is a number automatically assigned to your computer every time you browse the Internet.
 When you visit the website, our servers log your current IP address.
 We may use your IP address to help diagnose problems with our servers and to administer the website.
 Your IP address is not tied to your personal information, and we do not use it to identify you when logging IP address data except to provide content to you.